fennicahub/fennica/README_render_fennica.md

 git push origin master
 ```

-If there has been changes/updates at the git repository first fetch the changes before commit one using
+If there has been changes/updates at the git repository first fetch the changes before commit using

 ``` r
 git fetch --all